MEET OUR STAFF

 We’re so glad your family is considering Bethlehem Preschool Center!

-Mark your calendars!
-Bethlehem Preschool registration for church members will open on Monday, January 23 starting at 9:00 am.
-Please call the preschool at 630-584-6027 to register.
-Registration will open to the general public on Monday, February 6 starting at 9:00.
-Please share this info with friends and neighbors!
+Registration is open!
+Please share this with friends and neighbors!
 You may also call the preschool to schedule a tour!
 We look forward to hearing from you!

 We offer all-day childcare and half-day preschool programs for children ages 3–6.
 Our all-day program runs year-round from 6:30am–5:30pm, and our half-day preschool runs from 9–11:30am from September (the week of Labor Day) to May (the week before Memorial Day).